11 Steps to be Your Best Possible Self

 You can start with a foam roller or even simple tennis balls.

-3) Music (as much as needed)
+3. Music (as much as needed)

-Music can change the world because it can change people.
+“Music can change the world because it can change people.”

-4) Meditation (5 to 10-minutes)
+4. Meditation (5 to 10-minutes)

 “This is a donut.
-It is very sweet, and very good.
+It is very sweet and very good.
 But if you’ve never tasted a donut, you wouldn’t really know how sweet and how good a donut is… meditation is like that.
 Meditation gives an experience much sweeter than the sweetness of this donut.“

 Sweet like a donut and no consequences!
-I’ve been very lucky to spend years with master yoga teachers.
-Also, I’ve taken many classes in addition to my 700 certified hours.
-So, at the beginning of my journey, I religiously followed a customized practice created by my teacher, Chase Bossart.
+Meditation has truly transformed my life.
+I’ve been fortunate to spend years with master yoga teachers, taking many classes in addition to my 800 certified hours as a yoga instructor.
+At the beginning of my journey, I religiously followed a customized practice created by my teacher, Chase Bossart.
 I needed discipline.
-But, after some years of practice, I switched it up a bit.
+After some years of practice, I switched it up a bit.
 Currently, I practice my meditation right after I roll out and jot some notes.
-My mind is pretty quite at this point.
+My mind is pretty quiet at this point.

-5) Movement (30 to 45 minutes)
+5. Movement (30 to 45 minutes)

 “I was never a natural athlete, but I paid my dues in sweat and concentration, and took the time necessary to learn karate and became a world champion.”

 Just like Chuck Norris, I was never a natural athlete, but I paid my dues.
 Well, I never became a world champion.
-But, working out turned a little chubby and clumsy kid into a fitness maniac!
+But working out turned a little chubby and clumsy kid into a fitness maniac!

 I love dry brushing!
 It feels like a good exfoliation and massage.
-Supposedly, Dry Brushing increases the skin circulation and works on the lymphatic system.
+Supposedly, Dry Brushing increases skin circulation and works on the lymphatic system.
 You can buy a simple brush on Amazon and start right away.

-7) Warm Oil Massage (10 to 12 minutes)
+7. Warm Oil Massage (10 to 12 minutes)